madysondesigns/madysondesigns.github.io/_case-studies/carespace-labs.md

   * “People came out of the woodwork to support me”
   * “I had more friends than I realized”
   * “It made me feel like my life has mattered to others”
+* **One of my biggest takeaways – many patients were eager to participate in research, hoping to make someone else’s journey a little easier.**

 We did hit a small snag in that the prototype didn’t use realistic or customized lab data, which confused a couple of participants – they were expecting to see *their* numbers.
 It was a good reminder that even when testing a general design, context still matters.